 About the Vince Ryan Memorial Hockey Tournament

-The 31st Anniversary of the Vince Ryan Memorial Scholarship Hockey Tournament will be held March 19th through 22nd, 2020.This tournament is one of the largest recreational adult hockey tournaments in the world.
+The 31st Anniversary of the Vince Ryan Memorial Hockey Tournament will be held March 19th through 22nd, 2020.This tournament is one of the largest recreational adult hockey tournaments in the world.

 Every year over 160 teams from across Canada and the United States gather, bringing thousands of players to 10 rinks across the Cape Breton Regional Municipality (CBRM) in Nova Scotia.

 The tournament sprouted from the established Devco Old-timers Hockey League.
 The Devco League, formed in 1983, began with just 4 teams.
 Its purpose was to give coal miners aged 35 and older a chance to get together on Sunday evening to play some hockey.
 In 1989, they decided to hold a tournament to benefit the local community and the Vince Ryan Tournament was born.
 Although Devco is now defunct, the League still exists and Devco teams continue to participate in the tournament every year.